ArctosDB/documentation-wiki/_documentation/data_quality.markdown

 * [iDigBio Data Quality Toolkit: Incorrect line endings](https://www.idigbio.org/wiki/index.php/Data_Quality_Toolkit_2024#Incorrect_Line_Endings)

 ### Catalog Numbers
 Catalog numbers must match the expected format for the collection and may not already exist in Arctos.
-Duplicate catalog numbers can not be created within a collection.
+Duplicate catalog numbers are not allowed in Arctos.
+Any duplicate of an existing number will generate and error and fail to upload.

 ![](https://raw.Githubusercontent.com/ArctosDB/documentation-wiki/gh-pages/tutorial_images/Bear%20Pro.jpg) **Pro Tip**
 Collections using the integer catalog number format can leave catalog number blank and Arctos will assign the next available integer catalog number to the record as it is loaded.